IAmOrion/FlipperZeroStuff/README.md

 # FlipperZeroStuff

-My Flipper Zero Collection of stuff
+My Flipper Zero Collection of stuff.

+Looking to use my gerbers for commercial purposes?
+Please consider making a donation!

-Want to donate as a "Thank you"? - https://www.paypal.com/paypalme/IAmOrion Donations appreciated but NEVER expected.
+Want to donate as a "Thank you"? - https://www.paypal.com/paypalme/IAmOrion

 # Firmware Options & Links